code-coupling/venv-modulefile/src/README.md

   - `venvmod-cmd-module-use`: adds a search path for modulefile
   - `venvmod-cmd-remove-path`: removes path from environment variable
   - `venvmod-cmd-setenv`: defines an environment variable
-  - `venvmod-cmd-set-aliases`: defines an alias
+  - `venvmod-cmd-set-alias`: defines an alias
   - `venvmod-cmd-source-sh`: sources a script

 - `venvmod-cmd-read-env`: reads modifications to do from environment variable: